MJKWoolnough/form/README.md

 }
 ```

-Parser is an interface used to to parse a specfic type
+Parser is an interface used to to parse a specific type

 #### type ParserList